What is Self-Advocacy?

 My Voice My Choice, the Medicaid Self-Directed Community Services option is available statewide.
 Adults with developmental disabilities who are eligible for the Developmental Disabilities Waiver can now choose to self-direct their services through the My Voice My Choice option.

 Self-Directed Services Under the Aged and Disabled Waiver

 People who are elderly and/or who have physical disabilities may also qualify for Medicaid waiver services.
 Delivery of these Personal Assistance Services (PAS) operates under a self-directed model.

 Key to a self directed service system is the Support Broker.
-Support Brokers work directly for the individual with a disability, assisting the person to develop and manage the supports they are self-directing.
-The Support Broker must provide supports in ways that are flexible, responsive and controlled by the individual.
+Support Brokers work directly for the individual with a disability, assisting the person develop and manage the supports they are self-directing.
+The Support Broker must provide supports in ways that are flexible, responsive, and controlled by the individual.

 The Department of Health and Welfare offers training to qualified applicants.

 For more information contact Cheryl Willard at Medicaid: 208-334-0985, firstname.lastname@example.org.